yourdata-cloud/ga4-dataform-triggering/README.md

 Alternatively, you can hardcode your variables values into the **terraform.tfvars file**, included in the project (but commented).

 The GCS bucket, and the ZIP file included, will stay after the deployment.
-This is expected to leave a backup of the Cloud Run Function source code.
+This is an expected backup of the Cloud Run Function source code.

-Enjoy it and don't hesitate to contact us in case of need -> **support@your-data.cloud**
+Thank you, and don't hesitate to contact us in case of need -> **support@your-data.cloud**